sblask-webextensions/webextension-bookmark-dial/README.md

 # firefox-bookmark-dial
-Display the contents of a bookmark folder as thumbnails with title everytime the user opens a new tab.
+Display the contents of a bookmark folder as thumbnails with title everytime the user opens Firefox or a new tab.

 Most options are accessible through the context menu(see screenshots for more information).
 You can also set a custom css file in the add-on's preferences to